8BitKing/8BitKings-Foreach/README.md

 As you can see I implemented ```__elem``` to look like this ``` {name, value} ```.
 I think its debateable how to implement this but it really is a super simple change in the code if you want something else.
 Also you have no control about the order in which this gets iterated, its dependend on the order of whatever ```struct_get_names()``` returns.

-Ofcourse it also support nested loops:
+Ofcourse it also supports nested loops:

 ```
 		var _array = [2,1];